DataBiosphere/topmed-workflows/README.md

 # Topmed Workflows

 ## Attribution
-The original pipelines were assembled and written by Hyun Min Kang and Adrian Tan Hyun Min Kang (hmkang@umich.edu) and Adrian Tan (atks@umich.edu) at the [Abecasis Lab at the University of Michigan](https://genome.sph.umich.edu/wiki/Abecasis_Lab)
+The original pipelines were assembled and written by Hyun Min Kang (hmkang@umich.edu) and Adrian Tan (atks@umich.edu) at the [Abecasis Lab at the University of Michigan](https://genome.sph.umich.edu/wiki/Abecasis_Lab)

 See the [variant calling pipeline](https://github.com/statgen/topmed_freeze3_calling) and [alignment pipeline](https://github.com/statgen/docker-alignment) repositories